D-Vaillant/D-Vaillant.github.io-src/content/keeg_ovens_2.md

 Title: Ovens and Conveyors, Pt.
 2
 Date: 2018-12-02
-Tags: python, modelling
+Tags: python, modeling
-Category: python
+Category: python, data structures
 Slug: ovens-conveyers-2
 Author: D. Vaillant
-Summary: Simple modelling with Python.
+Summary: More discussion of models.
+Still prior to Python.
+Status: draft

-We continue our discussion from [last time]({filename}keeg_ovens.md) with some implementations.
+We continue our discussion from [last time]({filename}keeg_ovens.md) with some implementation details.
 Control your excitement, folks.

 # Terminology Reference
 - Machine: Ovens, conveyors, and the abstract machines (pits, voids, and the various sources)